ramazansakin/Sample-microservices-Node-App/README.md

 # Microservices with Node.js and Dockerizing

-Sample microservices implementation with Node.js and Dockerizing&composing all services
+Sample microservices implementation with Node.js and Dockerizing&composing all services.

 ## Requirements